cubansj/AI-Finance/README.md

 ---

-# Part4 Advanced technologies used
+# Part 4 Advanced technologies used

 In the project, we used the following advanced technologies: